Vyral/base-template/_posts/2020-01-27-register-to-learn-all-you-need-to-know-about-selling-your-home.md

 {% include pullquote.html %}

 Lunch will be provided, and we also have a few door prizes to give away.
-After the class is over, there’ll be time for a question-and-answer period.
+After the class is over, there’ll be time for a Q&A period.

 **Click** [**here**](https://www.alaskatopagent.com/search/ResidentialAdvancedSearch.aspx) **to sign up for the seminar.** You’d better hurry though—there were only 35 seats available, and around two-thirds of them are already full.
 First come, first serve\!&nbsp;